skim73/BlueMarbleGame/README.md

 # BlueMarbleGame
-JavaFX (13.0.1) application of a Korean spin-off of Monopoly board game
+JavaFX application of a Korean spin-off of Monopoly board game

 For now, this is only runnable via a professional Java IDE (I recommend IntelliJ since it's the IDE I used).
-Please run this on
-JDK 13+ & JavaFX SDK 13+.
+This is runnable with just Java 1.8, which should have all JavaFX libraries included.

 # ABOUT BLUE MARBLE 부루마불
 "Blue Marble" (부루마불) is essentially the 1982 Korean spin-off of Monopoly, in which players travel around the board, buying properties around the world